Khonshu (Marvel Comics)

 Khonshu is a fictional character appearing in American comic books published by Marvel Comics.
-The character first appeared in Moon Knight #1 (Nov.
-1980), created by Doug Moench and Bill Sienkiewicz, and is based on the Egyptian lunar god Khonsu.
+The character first appeared in Moon Knight #1 (November 1980), was created by Doug Moench and Bill Sienkiewicz, and is based on the Egyptian lunar god Khonsu.
 He is a member of the Heliopolitan pantheon and the patron of the superhero Moon Knight.

 Khonshu appears in the live-action Marvel Cinematic Universe (MCU) miniseries Moon Knight, performed by Karim El-Hakim and voiced by F. Murray Abraham.